-Earlier this year, the World Green Building Council global network launched our flagship Beyond Buildings report.
+Earlier this year, the World Green Building Council global network launched THE flagship Beyond Buildings report.
 This calls for an integrated approach to sustainability in the built environment – considering both buildings and infrastructure – which is essential for climate action and sustainable development.
 In this new blog series, we delve into the key findings behind the report and explore additional co-benefits for taking a broader approach to advancing sustainability in the built environment.

 Authors: Catriona Brady, Director of Strategy and Development & Sara Kawamura, Project Officer, Better Places for People, WorldGBC and Richard Palmer, Director of Global Sustainability, Dar & Integral Group